 The CHAIRMAN.
 Is there objection to the request of the gentleman from Ohio?
+There was no objection.

 The CHAIRMAN.
 Does the gentleman from Ohio want to insist on his 5 minutes?

 Mr. KINDNESS.
 Mr. Chairman, I insist on my 5 minutes at this time.